 According to the U.S Small Business Association, Sole proprietorships can be the right choice for low-risk businesses and owners who want to test their business idea before forming a more formal company.

 Pros: It’s pretty easy and inexpensive to form a partnership.
-When you have two or more people invested in a business, you can pool resources and benefit from each others’ skills and expertise.
+When two or more people are invested in a business, you can pool resources and benefit from each other’s skills and expertise.